bcherny/Talks/undux/slides.md

 class: middle
 <legend>3.
 Architecture</legend>
 <img src="images/single-node-effects.png" height="130" />
-- Subscribe to changes to specific fields
+- React to changes to specific fields
-- Or, subscribe to a set of fields
+- Or, react to a set of fields
 - A reactive way to listen to changes
 ---
 class: center, middle